tinygo-org/tinygo-site/content/docs/reference/lang-support/stdlib.md

-The compiler gave the following error when this package was imported:
+The compiler gave the following error when running the tests for this package:

-    # encoding/xml
+    FAIL	encoding/xml	1.169s
-    /usr/local/go1.18.6/src/encoding/xml/typeinfo.go:318:14: typ.FieldByIndex undefined (type reflect.Type has no field or method FieldByIndex)
-    /usr/local/go1.18.6/src/encoding/xml/typeinfo.go:319:14: typ.FieldByIndex undefined (type reflect.Type has no field or method FieldByIndex)